SwissDataScienceCenter/renku/docs/developer/services/services_architecture.rst

 Components
 ----------

- The services bult by the Renku team are:
+ The services built by the Renku team are:

 - renku_: the meta repository with deployment scripts and kubernetes helm charts
 - :ref:`renku-notebooks <notebooks_service>`: a service integrating GitLab repositories with JupyterHub